lanl/libra/README.md

 | [YUV](https://en.wikipedia.org/wiki/YUV)                 | Used in analog television and some digital video formats.
 Separates image into luminance (Y) and chrominance (U and V). |

-## Image Quality Assesment Metrics
+## Image Quality Assessment Metrics

 ### Full Reference Metrics